venureddyj/CS2024/README.rst

 Vulnerabilities
 ---------------

-Some of the vulnerabilities present on the "BAD" version:
+Some of the vulnerabilities present:

 - Cross-Site Scripting (XSS)
 - SQL Injection